cshade/tasker-client/README.md

 The UI of a simple task management tool, allowing an end user to create, manage and delete tasks using a web interface.

-> Together with its separate Task API project, this is a demo of a Node.js, Vue.js, RESTful API microservices application.
+> Together with its separate Task API project, this is a demo of a containerized Node.js, Vue.js, MongoDB, RESTful API microservices application.

 ## Build and Run